 The full length documentary “A year in Antarctica” follows a group of fifteen Brazilian Navy men and women who spent 12 months in charge of maintaining the Brazilian scientific research station.
 Directed and written by Julia Martins; produced by Izabella Faya and Fernanda Reznik, it is set to screen at 3:30 pm on Monday, May 28, 2018 as part of the competition program of the International Filmmaker Festival of New York (location: Producers Club Theater, 358 W 44th St, New York, NY 10036).
-To reserve the ticket visit EventBrite.

 Julia Martins works in the independent film industry since 2002 as director, producer, writer and editor.
 “A Year in Antarctica” is her second full-length documentary.
 Her previous documentary is called “The Middle Way” (2014), depicting a week in the lives of lower middle class families from each of the BRICS member countries – Brazil, Russia, India, China and South Africa.
 Furthermore, she co-directed a television series in 5 episodes on the same subject.

 Among her other projects, she was co-director and editor of the full-length documentary “Transcending Lynch” (2009), an up close portrait of the American filmmaker David Lynch in his visit to Brazil.
 And it is noteworthy her work as the director, screenwriter and editor of the fantastic fiction film “Fools’ Street” (2010).